 This was my first try and I intend to experiment with more flavors.
 Have any suggestions?
 I’d love to know.

-- 1 beet, rinsed, lightly peeled and quartered
+- 1 medium beet (rinsed, lightly peeled and quartered)

-- 1 apple, lighted peeled, cored and quartered
+- 1 medium apple (peeled, cored and quartered)

 - 1 Tbsp size piece of fresh ginger (skin removed)

 - Place all ingredients in a blender and blend until smooth, adding a splash of apple juice if needed to get it moving.
-I probably added about 1/4 cup.
+I probably added about 1/4 cup (amount as original recipe is written).

 - Then, place a fine mesh strainer over a large bowl and pour the juice over.
 Use a rubber spatula to press the pulp down and squeeze all of the juice out.
 Let stand for 5 minutes so you get most of the juice.